malekcoders/xo-proj/README.md

 The game have bugs!, and your task is to solve them.

 ## Chalanges
-*  Challenge 01 medium: in playerChoice() method write a code to choice between X and O
+*  Challenge 01 : in playerChoice() method write a code to choose between X and O.
-*  Challenge 02 hard: write implementation of reset() method
+*  Challenge 02 : write the implementation of reset() method.
-*  Challenge 03 easy: show pop-up message when game is over
+*  Challenge 03 : show pop-up message when game is over.
-*  Challenge 04 easy: write pop-up message when game is over before the reset method
+*  Challenge 04 : write pop-up message when game is over before the reset method invoked.
-*  Challenge 05 easy: add text title to the program, and name it "XO Game"
+*  Challenge 05 : add text title to the program, and name it "XO Game".
-*  Challenge 06 easy: make player choice random between X and O at the start of the game
+*  Challenge 06 : make player choose random between X and O at the start of the game.